 As you can see, there is nothing too out of the ordinary here.
 You should have the tinned ingredients already in your larder and the remaining ingredients in your refrigerator/freezer and root vegetable bin.

-HANDY HINTS & TIPS FOR MAKING FRANK & POTATO BAKE
+HANDY HINTS & TIPS FOR MAKING FRANK AND POTATO BAKE

 - I always keep tins of cooked new potatoes in my food storage, but you do not really need to use them if you already have a bag of potatoes in your root vegetable bin.
 Simply wash your unpeeled potatoes and place them into a pot of lightly salted water to cover.
-Bring to the boil, reduce to a simmer, and then cook until the potatoes are fork tender.
+Bring to the boil, reduce to a simmer, and then cook until the potatoes are fork-tender, just like for a potato salad.
 This can take anywhere between 15 and 20 minutes depending on the size of your potatoes.
 Drain them well and then pop them into the refrigerator to chill.
 Once chilled, peel and then cut into cubes.
 It is much easier to peel the potatoes if they are cold.
 They also cube better.
 I will often do this a day ahead of time if I know I am going to be making this casserole.

 - If you are using tinned potatoes, open and drain them well in a colander.
 Rinse them under running cold water and then drain again.
 Pat them dry before use.
 You do not want any extra water to dilute your sauce.